Khobz (Moroccan White Bread )

 To bake and eat another day...

-Place the dough balls into a large Tupperware container.
-Lay them out so that they are not touching each other, or separate with wax paper or parchment paper.
+Place the Dough Balls into a large airtight container.
+Lay them out so that they are not touching each other, or separate with parchment paper.
 Lid and refrigerate up to 5 days.

 When you are ready to bake and eat...

-Using your hands, gently flatten each dough ball into discs, about 1/4-inch thick.
-Ensure that the flattened dough balls are not touching each other.
+Using your hands, gently flatten each Dough Ball into a disc, about 1/4-inch thick.
+Ensure that the flattened Dough Balls are not touching each other.

 Pre-heat the oven to 425° F.

-Use a sharp knife or a fork to score or poke holes in the top of each dough ball in several places.
+Use a fork to poke a few holes in the top of each Dough Ball in several places.

 Bake for 17 minutes or until the loaves are a golden brown color and the top bounces back when lightly pressed.

-Cool the bread on a rack for about 10 minutes.
+Cool the Khobz on a rack for about 10 minutes.